Processing a Payment

 When you elect to save a card on file, Worldpay creates a unique token that is saved within our system along with the last 4 digits of the card number (for identification purposes).
 The account information associated with the card is only stored with Worldpay.
 When a transaction is processed using a saved card, we send the token to the Worldpay system which then accesses the account details.

 How many cards can I save on file?

 You have the option to save up to two cards per patient.
-When you collect payment, a warning will display if you’ve reached the maximum number of saved cards for that patient.
+When you collect a payment, a warning will display if you’ve reached the maximum number of saved cards for that patient.
 At this point, a card will need to be deleted in order to save a new card.

 Can I store a debit card?

 Yes.
 In order to store a debit card, it must be processed using Credit Card as the Payment Method and be branded by a major credit card (i.e. Visa), and the patient must not have reached the two-card maximum.
-The card reader and system is unable to accept or store debit PINs.
+The card reader and system are unable to accept or store debit PINs.

 Can I store HSA/FSA Cards?

 After you process an HSA/FSA card using the FSA Card method, the option to save the card on file will be present if the patient has not already reached the two-card maximum.

 When processing a patient payment, select the trash can icon next to the payment method you’d like to delete.

 You can process payments using an HSA or FSA card following the same process described above.
 The only recommended difference is selecting HSA Card as the Payment Method.
 This will help you better understand your card type mix in reporting.
 Occasionally, you may need to process a partial payment if the patient’s account cannot cover the full appointment amount.